-2) participates in the student services program for a minimum of fifteen (15) hours;
+2) completes a minimum of fifteen (15) hours of community service;

 3) has a follow-up "negative" test.
-Retesting of the student-athlete may take place periodically throughout the school year and is at the expense of the parent/guardian/student/athlete.

-During the Rehabilitation Clause for a first offense, a positive drug test will be treated as a second violation of Rule 1.
+Retesting of the student-athlete may take place periodically throughout positive result, that positive test will not be treated as a second violation of Rule 1.